Watch Career Potential Videos on YouTube

 3. What implications do these answers have on my current and future career choices?

-4. What is one thing I can do right now to enhance or change my current career situation?
+4. What is one thing I can do right now to improve my current career situation?

 And, finally, your answers will highlight the critical areas on which to focus your next career move – those areas where your talents and passions intersect with market demand!

 Now that you’ve performed this brief internal evaluation, ask yourself this final question: Is your current career direction aligned with your true gifts, goals and passions?
-If not, remember: it’s never too late to correct the problem – as long as you have the right resources and support!
+If not, remember: it’s never too late to correct course – as long as you have the right resources and support!

 So, if you’ve been feeling resigned or cynical in your work-attitude, I urge you to take responsibility and take action NOW.
 Leverage the resources that are available to you, and commit to improving your career situation.
 You CAN STILL re-discover your career passion!